The averaging of non-local Hamiltonian structures in Whitham's method: The Whitham method and the ``regularity'' conditions.

-if we have the conditions (\ref{restr}) and the values of $U^{\nu}(X)$ and $\theta^{\alpha}_{0}(X)$. \footnote{This system of constraints is different from the system introduced in ~\cite{engam}.} Certainly we have here some freedom in the choice of the constraints $G^{i}(\theta,X)$.
-For example we can take also the expressions (\ref{fullsyst}) as the system of constraints defining ${\cal M}^{\prime}$.
+and the values of $\, U^{\nu}(X)$ and $\, \theta^{\alpha}_{0}(X)$ under the conditions (\ref{restr}). \footnote{This system of constraints is different from the system introduced in \cite{engam}.} Certainly we have here some freedom in the choice of the constraints $G^{i}(\theta,X)$.
+For example we can take also the expressions (\ref{fullsyst}) as a system of constraints defining ${\cal M}^{\prime}$.
 We prefer here to take the constraints in the form (\ref{svgi}) just to fix the uniform orthogonality conditions (\ref{restr}) in the vicinity of ${\cal M}^{\prime}$.

-We shall need also another coordinate system in the vicinity of ${\cal M}^{\prime}$ which differs from the described above by the transformation depending on the small parameter $\epsilon$ and singular at $\epsilon \rightarrow 0$.
+We will need also another coordinate system in the vicinity of ${\cal M}^{\prime}$, which differs from the described above by a transformation, depending on the small parameter $\epsilon$ and singular at $\epsilon \rightarrow 0$.
 Namely, we recall our integrals (\ref{integ})

-make a transformation $X = \epsilon x$ and define the functionals
+make a transformation $\, X = \epsilon x$ and define the functionals

 on the space of $2\pi$-periodic with respect to each $\theta^{\alpha}$ functions $\varphi (\theta,X)$.

 Let us also introduce the functionals

 for some fixed point $X_{0}$.
 We have identically